GeniusReferrals/GRAPIJavascriptClient/resources/doc/index.en.md

 Genius Referrals in a intent to improve the integration process with its clients has created this library.
 Which allows customers to consume, using Javascript, all Genius Referrals RESTful API resources located at http://api.geniusreferrals.com/doc/ .

-Instalation:
+Installation:
 ------------

-The instalation process for this client in very simple, only in three steps.
+The installation process for this client in very simple, only in three steps.

 ### 1- Add the jQuery library to your Web page.